intershop/intershop-pwa/docs/concepts/configuration.md

 ### Angular CLI Environments

-The standard way of configuring an Angular Application can be done by managing multiple environment files that are part of the project's source tree, usually located in _src/environments._ To choose one configuration, you have to supply the parameter during building the Angular Application.
+The standard way of configuring an Angular Application can be done by managing multiple environment files that are part of the project's source tree, usually located in _src/environments._ To choose one configuration, you have to supply the parameter when building the Angular Application.
 The file _angular.json_ defines how the correct environment file is swapped in for the corresponding environment.
 See [Angular 2: Application Settings using the CLI Environment Option](http://tattoocoder.com/angular-cli-using-the-environment-option/) for further information.